ENRG/p4441-stream/README.md

 ### login( callback )

 Attempts to login to the NMT.
 Depending on the current state, it will write `nmt.password` to the underlying socket.
-Once a response comes back, it will callback with `callback( error )`.
+Once a proper response comes back, it will callback with `callback( error )`.
 If the socket emits a chunk containing an `*`, then we know the password was incorrect and we emit an error; If the socket emits a chunk containing a `$`, then we know that either the login was successful or we were already logged in.

+### logout( callback )

+Attempts to logout of the NMT.
+Depending on the current state, it will write `logout` to the underlying socket.
+Once a proper response comes back, it will callback with `callback( error )`.
+If the socket emits a chunk containing an `*`, then we know it was successful.

 ### enterRealTime( callback )